dannon/tourbuilder/README.md

 turn red.
 Now perform the steps of the tour within galaxy.
 The corresponding code will appear in the section that opened in lower section of the browser window.
 This code can now be used as a draft for the tour.

-## Dependencies
-This web extension uses jquery and jquery-dompath.

-Currently only chrome is supported.

-Anyway if you want to adapt it to firefox here are the first steps on how to install it.

 ## Installation
 To make the extension available in your browser it has to be loaded first.